I grew up going to Macon for Sunday dinner every week with my mom’s family, including her parents and 10 (!!!) siblings.

 Spend a nostalgic day at the ball park watching the hilariously named Macon Bacon.
 The Bacon is a collegiate summer team that plays in the Coastal Plain baseball league.
 Their mascot’s name is “Kevin” and they play with wooden bats at Luther Williams Field, which was used for filming the movies “42” about Jackie Robinson and Brockmire.

-I’ve written an in-depth article about visiting this awesome monument already here, but let me just go ahead and beg you to visit.
+I’ve written an in-depth article about visiting this awesome monument, the Ocmulgee Mounds, but let me go ahead and beg you to visit.
 It’s really, really, REALLY neat.
 And you can walk inside one of the mounds and see the original 1,000-year-old floor, complete with a ceremonial eagle carving.

 You can join the Ocmulgee Heritage Trail here, go on a hike, stand on top of the Great Temple Mound, watch a train go under your feet from the bridge, become a Junior Ranger, get a stamp for your National Parks Passport, and take part in interactive exhibits inside the visitor center.
 GO!